YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

 ###########

-In addition to  the properties of the ``mojitProxy`` object, you can also use the methods of the `MojitProxy class <http://developer.yahoo.com/cocktails/mojito/api/classes/MojitProxy.html>`_ so that the binder can interact with the controller and other mojits.
+In addition to  the properties of the ``mojitProxy`` object, you can also use the methods of the `MojitProxy class <http://developer.yahoo.com/cocktails/mojito/api/classes/MojitProxy.html>`_, so that the binder can interact with the controller and other mojits.
 We’re going to focus on a core set of the available methods and recommend you look at the API documentation to complete the picture.

-In the next few sections, we’ll be using the following ``MojitProxy`` methods.
-The methods ``broadcast`` and ``listen`` allow binder code to communicate with each other.
-The ``invoke`` function allows binder to call controller functions.
-The methods ``refreshView`` and ``render`` help binders to update content of a template.
-The namespace ``data`` and ``pageData`` allow you to get and set data that can be shared with other mojits.
+In the next few sections, we’ll give you an overview of binder features and the relevant ``MojitProxy`` methods and then look at how to implement the features.

 .. _07_binder_api-binder2binder: